Fleischmaki/Minotaur/params.md

 - `dcX`: remvoe X% of guard constraints
 - `storm`: run STORM on seed SMT file to produce new gurads.
 Strongly recommended.
 - `wd`: generate well-defined programs.
 Also recommended
+- `unsat`: generate unsat seeds (leading to safe programs)
+- `last`: only generate the n-th program that would be generated given the parameters.
+Useful when recreating bugs/minimizing programs

 ## Checking SMT-File compatibility
-Running `python3 Minotaur/mc2/maze-gen/smt2_parser.py $outfile $smt_dir` will recursively check if CVE_gen can handle smt2 files contained in $smt_dir or subdirectories.
+Running `python3 Minotaur/scripts/check_files.py $outfile $smt_dir` will recursively check if CVE_gen can handle smt2 files contained in $smt_dir or subdirectories.
 Compatible files are written to $outfile.